Philliec459/Open-Source-Petrophysics/README.md

 ## Step 1 — Rename and Organize LAS Files by Run
 All LAS files are first renamed to preserve logging history and improve traceability:
 * Run number prefixes (e.g., 01_, 02_, 03_)
-* LAS:SOURCE or tool-type notes (NMR, ECS, NGS, Triple Combo, etc.)
+* LAS:SOURCE and tool-type notes (NMR, ECS, NGS, Triple Combo, etc.)
 * Start and stop depths from the LAS header

 **Folder flow**